tunogya/abandonai-platform/public/terms-of-use.md

 Either party may commence binding arbitration through ADR Services, an alternative dispute resolution provider.
 The parties will pay equal shares of the arbitration fees.
-If the arbitrator finds that you cannot afford to pay the arbitration fees and cannot obtain a waiver, AbandonAI will pay them for you.
-AbandonAI will not seek its attorneys' fees and costs in arbitration unless the arbitrator determines that your claim is frivolous.
+If the arbitrator finds that you cannot afford to pay the arbitration fees and cannot obtain a waiver, ABANDON.AI will pay them for you.
+ABANDON.AI will not seek its attorneys' fees and costs in arbitration unless the arbitrator determines that your claim is frivolous.